nacharya/sitesource/content/about.md

 ### Create a better world for Humanity

-*We have always held to the hope, the belief, the conviction that there is a better life, a better world, beyond the horizon.*
+*We have always held to the hope, the belief, the conviction that there is a better life, a better world, beyond the horizon.

-- Franklin D. Roosevelt
+-Franklin D Roosevelt*

-*With realization of one's own potential and self-confidence in one's ability, one can build a better world.*
+*With realization of one's own potential and self-confidence in one's ability, one can build a better world. -Dalai Lama*

-- Dalai Lama

 A personal belief ..... best to spend time to make this world a better place for everyone.